Importing from Japan to Australia For Small Businesses

 Sell your products

-When your goods arrive in Australia, begin marketing your products and start selling them on to make a profit.
-Continue sourcing for goods and grow your business.
+When your goods from Japan arrive in Australia, begin marketing your products and start selling them on to make a profit.
+Continue sourcing for goods and grow your business

 Paying for your goods in foreign currency

-Doing import business from Japan is usually done in US dollars or Japanese Yen.
+Import businesses from Japan are usually conducted using US dollars or Japanese Yen.

 If you are bringing goods in from Japan, consider using OFX.
 They specialise in international payments and receipts for Australian businesses.
 Each client has a personal manager and access to a range of useful products like Forward Exchange Contracts, Options, Limit Orders and Currency Options.